scalameta/nvim-metals/README.md

 - Before you get started you need to ensure that you have the nightly/development build of Nvim.
 LSP support hasn't landed in stable yet.
-You can find instructions for how to do this for you OS [here](https://github.com/neovim/neovim/wiki/Installing-Neovim).
+You can find instructions for how to do this for your OS [here](https://github.com/neovim/neovim/wiki/Installing-Neovim).
 It's best to re-build often as LSP support is changing daily.
 The easiest way to ensure you're on nightly is to to do a `nvim --version`.
 If you see anything `v0.4.x` then it didn't work.
-You're looking for `v0.5.x`. _NOTE_: Make sure the version you're using includes commit #6e660d4.
+You're looking for `v0.5.x`. _NOTE_: Make sure the version you're using includes commit #6e660d4 to ensure `window/showMessageRequest`s work.
 - Ensure [Coursier](https://get-coursier.io/docs/cli-installation) is installed
     on your machine. nvim-metals uses Coursier to download and update Metals.
 - Remove `F` from `shortmess`. `set shortmess-=F` _NOTE_: Without doing this,